 ADP also provides powerful time and attendance tracking features through its mobile apps.
-Let employees record their work hours, access payslips, and more from the comfort of their mobile device.
+It also lets employees record their work hours, access payslips and more from the comfort of their mobile device.

 Finally, the ADP payroll platform provides regular updates when state and/or federal regulations change.
 Pay attention to these to keep on top of your legal requirements.

-We tested the ADP TotalSource user interface briefly, and we were very impressed with both its useability and its power.
-At the simplest level, it allows you to monitor, preview, and approve employee payroll inputs.
-You can connect bank accounts or other payment methods for automatic payments, view any of a range of custom reports, and add or remove employees as required.
+We tested the ADP TotalSource user interface briefly and we were very impressed with both its useability and the power on offer.
+At the simplest level, it allows you to monitor, preview and approve employee payroll inputs.
+You can connect bank accounts or other payment methods for automatic payments, view any of a range of custom reports and add or remove employees as required.

 ADP provides a range of different support and customer service options, although live support does appear to be a little limited.
-Automatic phone support and a virtual chatbot are available via the company’s main website, and other live support options may be available through your local service center.
+Automatic phone support and a virtual chatbot are available via the company’s main website.
+Meanwhile, other live support options may be available through your local service center.